wamp-proto/wamp-proto/docs/implementations.rst

 KWAMP_              Kotlin                              A Kotlin WAMP router (aims for basic profile).
 Nexus_              Go                                  Router implementation for Go. (also includes a client implementation) NighlifeRabbit_     JavaScript, NodeJS                  Router implementation for `NodeJS <http://nodejs.org/>`_, MIT licensed.
+OctampWamp_         PHP, OpenSwoole                     Octamp WAMP is Router implementation of WAMP Protocol using PHP and OpenSwoole that is scalable, it uses Redis Pub/Sub to connect with other server.
 Thruway_            PHP                                 Thruway is a WAMP library built in PHP that provides both Client and Router roles.
 Turnpike_           Go                                  turnpike is a WAMP v2 router implemented in Go. wamp2spring_        Java, Spring                        A Java implementation built on top of the Spring 5 WebSocket support.